renanr0cha/100-days-of-code/log.md

 ### Day 15: May 7, 2022

 **Today's Progress**: Today I did days 4 and 5 of #NLW.
-Very nice project and a lot of tips and tricks of HTML, CSS and JS/
+Very nice project and a lot of tips and tricks of HTML, CSS and JS.

 **Thoughts:** I compensated the days without much time and today I could dedicate myself to coding.
 It was very good!

 **Link to work:** [DoctorCare (Desktop version ready)](https://renanrochadev.github.io/landing-page-nlw5/)

+### Day 16: May 8, 2022

+**Today's Progress**: Day of resting, I used this to study JS and prepare myself to focus on that this week.
+Will be JS Week!

+**Thoughts:** Happy mother's day to every mother out there, we're nothing without you.